 First, open web stream settings in Google Analytics 4 admin to obtain a measurement id and set a measurement secret for your property:

-Save these settings to Able and permit sending of conversion events to GA:
+Save these settings in Able and enable sending of conversion events to GA:

 This will allow Google Analytics to attribute the offline conversions to the original marketing channel, source, and campaign associated with the visitor.